Calum-Johnston/recommendation-sys-demo/readme.txt

 To do:
-- Close ADD EDIT DELETE after success
-- Keep testing
--

-- For each user:
+- Reduce number of books to 10
-- Update ratings so users have read books of two genres
+- Reduce number of genres to 5
-- For each genre, ensure the user leaves out one boko